aadilhasan/react-ctx-store/README.md

 React context is good, but it is not good for medium to big projects, it has following problems:

-- re-rendering, context re-renders all the subsribers doesn't metter if the subsriber is using the updated property or not.
+- re-rendering, context re-renders all the subscriber doesn't matter if the subscriber is using the updated property or not.
 - scalability, context has this re-rendering issue, one single store is not possible so multiple context are required.
 - there is not simple way to update the context, it requires a bit of extra code.